 - Select File> Close View to return to floor plan view, then select Build> Roof> Roof Plane from the menu and draw a small roof plane over each of the dormer side walls.

-- In the Set Baseline Height dialog, select Over Wall Top and click OK.
+- If the Set Baseline Height dialog appears, select Over Wall Top and click OK.